 Kansas 3 Day Notice to Quit

 A Kansas 3 day Notice to Quit form is used for an eviction for nonpayment of rent in tenancies of less than three (3) months.
-The tenant has the option to remedy by paying the rent balance due, otherwise the tenant must move out and deliver possession of the premises within three (3) calendar days.
+The tenant has the option to pay the rent balance due, otherwise the tenant must move out and deliver possession of the premises within three (3) calendar days.

 Kansas 10 Day Notice to Quit

 A Kansas 10 day Notice to Quit form is used for an eviction for nonpayment of rent in tenancies of three (3) months or longer.
-The tenant has the opportunity to cure by paying the rent balance due, otherwise the tenant must vacate the premises within ten (10) calendar days.
+The tenant has the opportunity to pay the rent balance due, otherwise the tenant must vacate the premises within ten (10) calendar days.

 Kansas 30 Day Notice to Comply or Vacate